jtonglet/arxiv2025-newsrecon/README.md

-### Code and data for the ARR January submission "NewsRECON"
+### Code and data for the ARR January submission "NewsRECON: News article REtrieval for image CONtextualization"

-This anonymous repository contains the code and data for the anonymous ARR submission "NewsRECON"
+This anonymous repository contains the code and data for the anonymous ARR submission "NewsRECON: News article REtrieval for image CONtextualization"

 ## Abstract